pbinkley/microcopying_1940/index.markdown

-but with regard to the problem you suggested, if they are from the Foreign office archives in Paris, I saw a good deal of that being done, it had to be done in daylight, in varying conditions of light, somewhat near a window, and you couldn't standardize the conditions, you didn't have standard conditions. <span style="page" id="page65">[p.65]</span> That of course must be true of a good deal of photography that has been done up to the most recent times, that it had to be done under very unfavorable conditions with varying conditions of light.</p>
+but with regard to the problem you suggested, if they are from the Foreign office archives in Paris, I saw a good deal of that being done, it had to be done in daylight, in varying conditions of light, somewhat near a window, and you couldn't standardize the conditions, you didn't have standard conditions. <span class="page" id="page65">[p.65]</span> That of course must be true of a good deal of photography that has been done up to the most recent times, that it had to be done under very unfavorable conditions with varying conditions of light.</p>